Sales

 Leveraging Technology

-Sales technology like Rafiki can be a game-changer in this process.
-Rafiki's Ask Rafiki Anything feature allows reps to ask specific questions about their performance, deals, or accounts, receiving data-driven insights and actionable recommendations.
+Sales technology like Rafiki AI can be a game-changer in this process.
+Rafiki AI's Ask Rafiki Anything feature allows reps to ask specific questions about their performance, deals, or accounts, receiving data-driven insights and actionable recommendations.
 This empowers them to proactively identify potential objection areas and prepare tailored responses based on historical data and insights from previous interactions.

 How Can Sales Leaders Measure Objection Handling and Take Action?